ECB's Lagarde bags hard-won deal, but battle with hawks has only begun

 The package, aimed at keeping borrowing costs low for governments, households and firms, takes the ECB closer than ever to outright targeting of specific levels in bond yields and spreads, without saying as much openly.

-Lagarde intervened to orchestrate an agreement on both points, offering concessions to dissenters rather than sidelining them as her predecessor Mario Draghi did on occasion, the sources said.
+Lagarde intervened to orchestrate an agreement on the policy tools, offering concessions to dissenters rather than sidelining them as her predecessor Mario Draghi did on occasion, the sources said.

-In one case, Lagarde helped win dissenters over by emphasising that the 500 billion euros ($608 billion) envelope for bond buys would not need to be spent in full if financing conditions remained easy.
+In one case, Lagarde helped win dissenters over by emphasising that the 500 billion euros ($608 billion) envelope would not need to be spent in full if financing conditions remained easy.

 That reassured governors who wanted smaller debt purchases as bond yields are already languishing at record lows, spreads are tight and government paper is hard to find in some smaller countries.